kelvinmozart/responsive-css-grid/README.md

 * CSS

 ## Setup
-To run this project, you can simple git clone on yout machine and run the index.html file
+To run this project, you can simple git clone in your machine and run the index.html file